ChenghaoMou/rmrf/README.md

 ![Exported SVG](./static/export2.png)

 1. For PDF or EPub files
-   1. you can draw a box to crop out a part of the page.
+   1. you can draw a box (in one stroke) to crop out a part of the page.
 It will be embedded in the markdown as an image.
-(See the first set of screenshots above) (This is differentiated from handwriting by some crude heuristics)
+(See the first set of screenshots above) (This is differentiated from handwriting by some crude heuristics, which means you *can't* draw box-adjacent shapes freely as they will create multiple cropped images)
    2. highlights will be rendered in markdown as `<mark>` tags.
    3. Handwriting is exported as SVG for annotated pages.
 2. Typed text may **interfere** with the rendering with misalignment.
 They may have **incorrect styles**, though I try to preserve as much as possible.
 (See the second set of screenshots above)